 Swim at your own risk.
 Take caution during high flow events and directly after rainfall, as the creek can contain higher levels of pollution from Combined Sewer Overflows.
 Also, do not swim in areas with large amounts of AMD.

-Also, take what you bring with you and don't litter!
+Please take what you bring with you and don't litter!

 The Outdoor Learning Park in Sabraton is a beautiful addition to our watershed, built and maintained by volunteers of our community.
 Visit our Outdoor Learning Park page to find out more about this inclusive green space.